-Where access to the online library is unavailable, a copy of the online libraries is available on request to Polarcare subscribers (contact polarcare@polarinstruments.com.)
-The supplied libraries should be copied to a suitable local folder with the file/folder structure preserved.
-Browse to the local copy: the library files should appear as a local online library; import library files as described above.
+Where access to the online library is unavailable or a local copy is required, a complete set of the online libraries is available on request to Polarcare subscribers (contact polarcare@polarinstruments.com with your Polarcare contract number and Speedstack version) The supplied libraries should be copied to a suitable local folder with the file/folder structure preserved.
+Choose On-Premise Mode and browse to the local copy: the library files should appear as a local online library; import materials as described above.

-Downloadable mlbx files

-Note that the Online Library only lists files with .mlbx extensions and that follow the file naming conversion:
+Downloadable mlbx files Note that the Online Library only lists files with .mlbx extensions and that follow the file naming conversion:

-<Supplier> <MaterialFamily>. mlbx
+<Supplier>\<MaterialFamily>\<freq>\<release>. mlbx